-This category includes projects funded by from extrabudgetary sources.
-During FY 2005 these included studies of purse-seine bycatch mitigation funded by the US Department of State; a project to mitigate the effect of longline fishing on marine turtles in coastal countries, funded by the World Wildlife Fund, the US National Oceanic and Atmosphere Administration, The Ocean Conservancy and the US Western and Central Pacific Management Council; two contracts funded by the Pelagic Fisheries Research Program of the University of Hawaii, one dealing with modeling of protected species and the other with trophic structure of communities including tuna; and joint projects with the University of Miami at the Achotines Laboratory.
-The projects include support for 2 temporary scientific staff.
+This category includes projects funded by from extra-budgetary sources.
+There is no income forecast for FY 2008.
+In 2006, the US National Oceanic and Atmosphere Administration (NOAA) funded a project to place observers on small purse-seine vessels and to sample their catches, which was started during the year.
+As well, during FY 2006 other projects included mitigation of the effect of longline fishing on sea turtles in coastal countries, funded by the World Wildlife Fund, NOAA, and the US Western and Central Pacific Management Council, and two contracts funded by the Pelagic Fisheries Research Program of the University of Hawaii, one dealing with modeling of protected species and the other with trophic structure of communities including tuna.

-4. EXPLANATION OF OBJECT CLASS ESTIMATES, FY 2007
+4. EXPLANATION OF OBJECT CLASS ESTIMATES, FY 2008

-Salaries (01) 3,771,736
+Salaries (01) 3,792,601

 The permanent scientific, administrative, clerical, and technical personnel required to carry out the duties of the Commission.
+Salaries of US-based staff are based on US government salary scales, and cost of living increases of between 3 and 4% have been experienced in recent years.

-Social Security (02) 258,950
+Social Security (02) 260,736